-Myra also writes non fiction, romantic fiction, sagas and heartwarming short stories.
+Maggie also writes non fiction, romantic fiction, sagas and heartwarming short stories.
 She loves to travel and is an avid reader, never going without her Kindle.
 She is a long standing member of Romantic Novelists’ Association.
 After living abroad for several years, she settled in London where she still lives.

 Helen Watts writes historical fiction for children.
 Her debut novel One Day in Oradour (Bloomsbury, 2014) was nominated for the 2014 CILIP Carnegie Medal for an Outstanding Book for Children.